PelionIoT/pelion-ready-example/README.md

 * True Random Number Generator (TRNG)
 * Real Time Clock (RTC)

-Additionally, to use Mbed Cloud Client, the microcontroller needs to support the following in Mbed OS (latest version preferred) or in a compatible driver library:
+Additionally, to use the Pelion Client, the microcontroller needs to support the following in Mbed OS (latest version preferred) or in a compatible driver library:

 * A storage device (SDcard, SPI Flash, Data Flash)
 * IP connectivity (Ethernet, WiFi, Cellular, 6LoWPAN, Thread)